Michael-Equi/butter/README.md

 To use the CLI for running tests and uploading results to the project specified by your `BUTTER_ID`, run the following command in the directory that includes your `tests.json` and `test.py` files:

 ```
-python -m butter.cli run
+butter run
 ```

-Run `python -m butter.cli run --help` for more command options.
+Run `butter run --help` for more command options.
 By default the results are only stored locally if the test fails or you set the `--debug` flag.
-If you have a results JSON that you want to submit after it has been generated (for example in instances where uploading results fails initially) you can run `python -m butter.cli submit /path/to/file.json`.
+If you have a results JSON that you want to submit after it has been generated (for example in instances where uploading results fails initially) you can run `butter submit /path/to/file.json`.
 Make sure your `BUTTER_ID` is set correctly when calling this function.

 ## Running Locally